-Note: Page numbers throughout this document refer to the Dreamers Academy charter application document, which is available upon request.
+Note: Page numbers throughout this document refer to the Dreamer Academy charter application document, which is available upon request.
+Throughout this document the term "applicant" is used to refer to the organization, agency, entity or group of persons submitting the application.